 Does marble scratch?

 The answer is yes, just like any table surface including wood and metal.
-With marble however it is more something that happens over a prolonged period of time.
+With marble however it is more something that happens over a prolonged period.
 The tops are almost like ice rinks and over a considerable amount of time (some years) they will gradually attain more and more 'skate marks' which are thin scratches almost not visible.
-Good news is that a marble refinisher can very easily polish and buff your table top.
-We may estimate this only needs doing every 5 years however it depends on the usage and could be longer.
+Good news is that a marble refinisher can very easily polish and buff your tabletop.
+We estimate this only needs doing every 5 years however it depends on the usage and could be longer.
 You can buff tables at home if you have a polisher and the proficiency to do the work.
 Otherwise, local trades people and stonemasons can easily do this for you.
 Please note sealing does not protect against scratching.

 Does marble fade in direct sunlight?